practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 ```

 From the prompt, we can issue **commands** to do virtually anything we wish a
 computer to do.
 Every command is either a program, script or shell function.
+We

-We issue a command by typing it in at the prompt and press *ENTER*.
-Most
+issue a command by typing it in at the prompt and pressing <kbd>Enter</kbd>.

-commands expect number of mandatory **positional arguments** which are typed
+Most commands expect number of mandatory **positional arguments** which are
-after the command name, in order, and each separated by spaces.
+typed after the command name, in order, and each separated by a

-Most commands can also take a number of non-mandatory **optional arguments**
+<kbd>Space</kbd>.
+Most commands can also take a number of non-mandatory
-or **switches**.
-Switches can dramatically alter what a command does.
-A switch
+**optional arguments** or **switches**.
+Switches can dramatically alter what a
-is invoked by preceding it's name by a number of hyphens `-`.
-One hyphen is used
+command does.
+A switch is invoked by writing it's name after a command.

+All switch names start with a hyphen.
+One hyphen <kbd>-</kbd> is used if
-if the switch has a single character name and two hyphens are used if the switch
+the switch has a single character name and two hyphens <kbd>--</kbd> are used if
-name is more than one character.
-If a switch expects an argument, that is then
+the switch name is more than one character.
+{:.alert .alert-info}

+**Arguments to a switch, when needed, follow the switch name.** If a switch
-written following the switch name separated by a space.
+expects an argument, that is then written following the switch name separated by
+a <kbd>Space</kbd>.
+{:.alert .alert-info}

+Switches that do not take an argument can be grouped together after a single
+hyphen.
+{:.alert .alert-info}

+**Every part of a command is Space separated.** The command, all its arguments
+(both positional and optional) and any switches invoked after a command must
+each be separated by a <kbd>Space</kbd>.
+{:.alert .alert-warning}

-Commands and arguments are case-sensitive.
-You will find that most commands and
+**Commands and arguments are case-sensitive.** You will find that most commands and
-multi-character switches are all lowercase, while single character switches to be
+multi-character switches are all lowercase, while single character switches to
-of any case.
+be of any case. **Some commands will have single character switches of the same
+name, but different case!**
+{:.alert .alert-danger}

-We'll look at some basic commands first.
+We'll look at some examples using basic commands first.

 ## Who and Where am I?